PGruszko/spriteCloud-test-automation/README.md

 ## 1.6 Documentation Approach

 I wanted to ensure the project was well-documented, not just for the reviewers, but also because good documentation is something I value in any project.
-I created multiple documentation files with **Cursor AI support**:
+I created documentation files with **Cursor AI support**.

-- **TEST-PLAN.md** - Comprehensive test strategy covering both UI and API
-- **UI-TESTS.md** - Specific documentation for Playwright tests
-- **API-TESTS.md** - Detailed API test documentation

-I tried to strike a balance between being thorough and being concise.
-Each document serves a specific purpose and can be read independently or as part of the whole documentation suite.

 ---